AdobeDocs/commerce-operations.en/help/performance/deployment-flow.md

 ---
-group: performance-best-practices
-title: Deployment flow
+title: Deployment Flow
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Learn about the steps necessary for deploying Adobe Commerce or Magento Open Source in a production environment.
 ---

+# Deployment flow

 The [!DNL Commerce] production deployment flow helps a store reach maximum performance.